 top of page

-Did you know that the word peace is used in the Bible 429 times?
-That's a lot of emphasis on peace.
+Did you know that the word "peace" is used in the Bible 429 times?
+That's a significant emphasis on peace throughout Scripture.

 • Jesus is the Prince of Peace.